arviz-devs/arviz/doc/source/contributing/issue_triaging.md

 # Issue Triaging

 As a community-driven, open source collective, we value all user contributions at ArviZ.
-While most users tend to look for ways to contribute code via PRs, we welcome and encourage helping with issue traiging.
+While most users often tend to look for ways to contribute code via PRs, we welcome and encourage help with issue traiging.

-We consider isssue triaging a central part of the library development.
+We consider isssue triaging an integral part of the library development.
 It is the main communication channel between contributors and users of ArviZ.
 Moreover, it is a task that gives contributors more flexibility than contributing code.